 Lifestyle factors: genetic, eg predisposition to particular conditions, cystic fibrosis, coeliac disease, bronchial asthma, brittle cuboid disease, rheumatic disease; neurological, eg foetal alcohol syndrome, maternal infections, effects of diet plan ...

-Meaning of life – Human Essay
+Meaning of Life and Hockey Essay

 Category: Existence,